zautumnz/luvi/README.md

 ## Contributing

 Please do, if you'd like!
-The one thing I'd really like to get going is live reloading, but any issue reports/fixes are welcome, and feature requests can definitely be discussed.
+Any issue reports/fixes are welcome, and feature requests can definitely be discussed.

+* Things I'd like to get done at some point:
+  * Remove dependency on minimist
+  * Maybe remove dependency on serve-static
+  * Better unit tests, more code coverage
+* Things I'm not considering:
+  * Live reload.
+If you need this, use Browsersync, it's pretty swell.

 License: WTFPL